zoffline/zwift-offline/README.md

         </dict>
    	</dict>
     ```
-* For Big Sur run ``sudo codesign --force --deep --sign - /Applications/Zwift.app`` in terminal.
+* Run ``sudo codesign --force --deep --sign - /Applications/Zwift.app`` in terminal.
 See https://github.com/zoffline/zwift-offline/issues/132 for extra details.
 * Using a text editor (with admin privileges) open ``/etc/hosts``
   * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com launcher.zwift.com``
     <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.
 If